 In the event that (a) DTC determines not to continue to act as securities depository for the Bonds and the Town fails to identify another qualified securities depository to replace DTC, or (b) the Town determines to discontinue the book-entry system of evidence and transfer of ownership of the Bonds, the Town will authenticate and deliver replacement Bonds in the form of fully registered certificates.
 Any such replacement Bonds will provide that interest will be payable by check mailed by the Paying Agent to the registered owner whose name appears on the registration books of the Town as of the close of business on the record date preceding each interest payment date.
-The record dates will be the fifteenth day of May and November (or the preceding business day if such fifteenth day is not a business day).
+The record dates will be the last business day of October and April.

 Redemption.
-Bonds maturing after December 1, 2023 are subject to redemption prior to maturity, at the option of the Town, on or after December 1, 2023, at any time, either in whole or in part, in such amounts and in such order of maturity (but by lot within a maturity) as the Town may determine, following notice mailed by first class mail at least 30 days prior to the redemption date to the registered owners of the Bonds to be redeemed, at the following redemption price, expressed as a percentage of the principal amount, plus accrued interest to the date set for redemption:
+Bonds maturing on or before May 15, 2025 are not subject to redemption prior to maturity.
+The Bonds maturing on May 15, 2026 and thereafter are subject to redemption prior to maturity, at the option of the Town, on or after May 15, 2025, at any time, either in whole or in part, in such amounts and in such order of maturity (but by lot within a maturity) as the Town may determine, following notice mailed by first class mail at least 30 days prior to the redemption date to the registered owners of the Bonds to be redeemed, at the following redemption price, expressed as a percentage of the principal amount, plus accrued interest to the date set for redemption: